rzj0009/The-Ladies-Step-5/README.md

         vcftools --gzvcf Combined.Q30.recode.vcf.gz --indv
         "YEE\_0112\_03\_02\_18" --freq --out r1.g18

-#####Even though frequency was able to be determined, the format of the .frq file did not allow to add teh thrue events of allele frequency.
-We were only able to count the amounts of alleles in thta region.
-These values were teh same for both generations, however the number of allele events were not the same bwetween teh two timepoints.
-Due to this, we were given a file in order to determine these counts and produce subsequent plots.
+#####Unfortunately, the format of the .frq file did not allow us to see the true events of allele frequency.
+We were only able to count the amounts of alleles in the different regions.
+These values were the same for both generations.
+However, the number of allele events were not the same between the two timepoints.
+We were eventually given a new file with the right data to determine these counts and produce subsequent plots.

 ####R and Manhattan Plots